MiFis or MiFi dongles are compact, wireless devices that enable multiple users to share a single mobile broadband connection while they are on the go.

 MiFi vs mobile broadband dongles

 A dongle will only allow you to get online with one device at a time.
-By contrast, MiFi units let up to five people use the signal simultaneously, making them handy for families.
+By contrast, MiFi units let multiple users connect to the signal simultaneously, making them handy for families.
 MiFis are also a great, cost-effective option for students living in shared accommodation.

 MiFis also offer the advantage over dongles that they do not need to be plugged in to the device that they are connecting to the internet.
 This means that they can be placed in the optimum position to ensure a good signal, thus allowing users to overcome some of the problems associated with using a dongle.